dr-leo/pandaSDMX/doc/index.rst

 .. _not-the-standard:

-But fear not: This documentation  gently explains the functionality provided by :mod:`pandaSDMX` itself enabling you to make the best use of  all supported data sources.
+This documentation  gently explains the functionality provided by :mod:`pandaSDMX` itself enabling you to make the best use of  all supported data sources.
 A decent understanding  of the IM is  conveyed in passing.